mnnit-ncr/mnnit-ncr-portal/docs/about.md

 # About the Association

 <p class="intro-text">
   The <strong>MONERECO (MNNIT) Alumni Association - Delhi NCR </strong> was established in 1988–89 in Faridabad by fellow monerecons / executive committee members.
 This platform serves as a vital bridge for alumni of <strong>Motilal Nehru National Institute of Technology (MNNIT), Prayagraj (Allahabad)</strong> living and working in the National Capital Region.
 Er.
-Anil Uppal (74-M), the founder President has been honoured as the life time patron of the association.
+Anil Uppal (74-M), the founder President has been honoured as the life time Patron of the association.
 </p>

 <div class="stats-banner">